Note Sourced reference, not medical advice. Editorial standards.

 U.S. baseline risk framing

-CDC prevention messaging is centered on:
+CDC prevention messaging for U.S. readers is centered on:

-• reducing rodent entry into buildings,
+• Reducing rodent entry into buildings (sealing, exclusion).

 Where Andes virus fits in

 The practical takeaway: treat international reports as important context, while still following local CDC prevention guidance for your own risk reduction.
+For the broader virus-by-syndrome picture see HFRS and Seoul virus, which keeps the different hantaviruses, regions, and clinical patterns separate.

 What to do if you are worried after possible exposure